Skip to Content

 2. Technological Limitations

-Back in the 1970s, technology wasn’t as advanced as it is today.
-Robots and remote controls were quite basic and often unreliable.
+Back in the 1970s, technology wasn’t anywhere near what we have today.
+Robots and remote controls were pretty basic and, honestly, not very reliable.

-Imagine filming in the hot deserts of Tunisia, and your robotic droid keeps breaking down!
-That’s what the crew had to deal with.
+Now, imagine filming in the hot deserts of Tunisia, and the droid you’re trying to shoot a scene with keeps breaking down.
+That’s exactly what the crew had to deal with.

 3. Multiple R2-D2 Models